Sentinel usage Redis Availability configuration

 Overview

-- Store DB data in the cache
+- Store data retrieved from the DB in the cache

-Comparing Redis High Availability Architecture
+Redis High Availability Configuration Architecture Comparison

-Sentinel Architecture and Function
+Sentinel Architecture and Features

-The main features are as follows:
+The main features are as follows.

 sentinel monitor <master-group-name> <ip> <port> <quorum>